 - Family vacations and outdoor adventures

-- Parents who will love and cherish their adopted child as their own deeply, forever.
+- Parents who will love and cherish their adopted child as their own deeply, forever, and unconditionally.

 Profession: Singer and fitness instructor

 Interests: Music (both performing & listening), reading, cooking & baking, snuggling on couch with Galen & the kitties, hiking & other outdoorsy stuff, strolling around neighborhood & park

 Interests: Music (songwriting, singing, messing around on the piano & accordion), problem-solving, hiking, building stuff, running, watching movies (Christopher Nolan is my favorite!)

 State: New York